Wage Growth to Accelerate in 2014, WTI Forecasts

-The next report of the Wage Trend Indicator™ will be released on Tuesday, Dec.
-17, 2013 (revised fourth quarter).
+The next report of the Wage Trend Indicator™ will be released on Tuesday, March 18, 2014 (revised first quarter).

 For more information on the Wage Trend Indicator, call Bloomberg BNA at 800-372-1033.